pankeshpatel/DApp-SinglePage/README.md

 - Clone this repository
 - `npm install` to install necessary dependencies, listed in `package.json`
 - `node compile.js` to compile the solidity contract
+- `npm install -g create-react-app` to install dependencies for boilerplate -

 ### Directory Structure ###